 Insider Tip: You can beat the traffic and enjoy a scenic ride by biking to brat fest.
 If you’re coming from out of town, start your ride downtown and hop on the bike path near Monona Terrace.
 You can ride the trail all the way to the fest grounds.

 If you’re a beer lover then you need to put this event on your calendar.
 The Great Taste of the Midwest features beers from more than 150 breweries.
 Tickets can go quickly, but if you track them down you’ll find that a Madison road trip is on the calendar every August.

 Insider Tip: Since all the breweries arrive the night before the event, you can catch some unique beers on the appropriately named Great Taste Eve.
 Look for bars like Alchemy which often feature exclusive brews along with great food.

-This music festival is newer, but earns their spot on the list for consistently attracting big name groups and offering an experience typically found at much larger music festivals.
+Returning in 2020, Eaux Claires earns their spot on the list for consistently attracting big name groups and offering an experience typically found at much larger music festivals.
 Come ready to camp and make friends, as this festival truly offers a full weekend experience.

 Insider Tip: Come hungry to Eaux Claires because food options at this festival are Foodie approved.
 You can either take your pick of unique food cart options or check out some of the local places that set up on site.

 There’s no better way to kick off a long weekend in Milwaukee than attending a Thursday night Jazz in the Park.
 Watch Cathedral Square come alive with some of Wisconsin’s best jazz and big band musicians.

 Insider Tip: Local Wisconsin wineries will often have bottles of wine on sale for prices that won’t hurt your wallet.
 Be sure to show up at least an hour early to find a seat and enjoy the food and drink specials.